cjams/diy-bitcoin-stack/README.md

 The digram is interactive.
 Open this link: https://drive.google.com/file/d/11hgeRHMyvI3baJxWuDpd3M5xtuC8mmmb/view?usp=sharing in draw.io and click on the green buttons in the bottom left to see what the various flows are through the stack for various use cases.
-If you don't have gmail, you can also use the (html file)[btc-setup.drawio.html]
+If you don't have gmail or drawio, you can also use the [html file directly](https://github.com/cjams/diy-bitcoin-stack/blob/main/btc-setup.drawio.html)